luontola/retrolambda/README.md

 *Optionally also:*

-**Default methods** are backported by moving the default methods to a companion class (interface name + "$") as static methods, and by adding the necessary method implementations to all classes which implement that interface.
+**Default methods** are backported by copying the default methods to a companion class (interface name + "$") as static methods, replacing the default methods in the interface with abstract methods, and by adding the necessary method implementations to all classes which implement that interface.

-**Static methods on interfaces** are backported by moving the static methods to a companion class (interface name + "$"), and by changing all methods calls to call the new method location.
+**Static methods on interfaces** are backported by moving the static methods to a companion class (interface name + "$"), and by changing all methods calls to call the new method location.<sup>[1]</sup>

+<sup>[1]</sup> *The static methods are moved to a companion class even with
+default method support disabled, because some of them may be lambda implementation methods, but the method calls to static methods are not updated.
+This may cause weird error messages if static methods on interfaces are accidentally used without enabling default method support.*

 Known Limitations